vijaygowdu/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

+## Implementation of Simple Linear Regression Model Using Gradient descent
 ## AIM:
 To write a program to predict the profit of a city using the linear regression model with gradient descent.